markfranciose/drops_of_knowledge/git/cheat_sheet.md

 git config --global user.name  "Wendy Richter"
 ```

-revert to previous commit (see what this actually does - TODO - give a susinct explanation of what this is)
+revert a previous commit (see what this actually does - TODO - give a susinct explanation of what this is)
 ```shell
 git revert HEAD
 ```